haroohie-club/HaroohieSite/content/blog/9.2023-10-31-episode-3-now-available/en.md

   * Graphics for the clubroom Extras Mode have been added for Episodes 3, 4, and 5.
   * Translated certain CGs for Episode 3
   * Translated chess interface graphics (used in the extras mode and in a later episode)
 * Translated the ending credits movie (you'll see it when we finish Episode 5).
-Names are now romanized
+Names are now Romanized
 * Fixed a typesetting inconsistency with the lyrics in the credits movie.
 * Fixed a bug with on-screen subtitles that could sometimes lead to the game crashing during the Puzzle phase.
 If you encounter a crash while playing, please get in touch with us on Discord so we can investigate!